Unilever Suspends Sourcing From Sawit Sumbermas Sarana Because Of Deforestation

-On June 12, 2017, Chain Reaction Research analyzed that Unilever’s (UL) ongoing trading relation with Sawit Sumbermas Sarana (SSMS) might damage its sustainability reputation.
+On June 12, 2017, Chain Reaction Research analyzed that Unilever’s (UL) (UN) ongoing trading relation with Sawit Sumbermas Sarana (SSMS) might damage its sustainability reputation.
 Today, Unilever has concluded that SSMS is in breach of Unilever’s Sustainable Palm Oil Sourcing Policy.

 In line with its grievance procedure, Unilever has therefore decided to suspend sourcing from SSMS supplier.
-With this decision, Unilever joins the ranks of Wilmar, Apical and Golden Agri-Resources, who have suspended trading with SSMS since 2015.
+With this decision, Unilever joins the ranks of Wilmar (OTCPK:WLMIY), Apical and Golden Agri-Resources (OTCPK:GARPY), who have suspended trading with SSMS since 2015.

 As a first step, Unilever is looking to SSMS to develop and present a remedial action plan.
 Unilever does not intend to resume sourcing palm oil products from SSMS until the company sees clear progress made on the implementation of this remedial action plan.
 With these measures, Unilever mitigates some of the reputation risks of being associated with this supplier.